 9. LED lights.
 The LED lights on the unit itself lets you know if the device is being used or not.

 10. Silicon strap.
-The device comes with a silicon strap, allowing you to attach it to your bag or clothes easily.
+The device comes with a silicon strap and charging cables, allowing you to attach it to your bag or clothes easily.
 The strap, with its bright colors, also helps make the device more visible.

 11. Long battery life.
 GoTenna Mesh runs on a rechargeable battery that only takes up to two hours to charge.
 A single charge can give you at least 24 hours of operation.